NVIDIA/nim-deploy/cloud-service-providers/azure/workshops/aks-dynamo/README.md

+> [!IMPORTANT]
+> This sample is deprecated and is no longer the canonical reference.
+New and maintained Azure samples are available at <https://github.com/NVIDIA/nvidia-azure-samples>.

 # Configuring NVIDIA Dynamo on Azure Kubernetes Service (AKS) with Managed Prometheus

 This guide provides a comprehensive walkthrough for setting up NVIDIA Dynamo for disaggregated inference serving on Azure Kubernetes Service (AKS).
 You will learn how to configure GPU-accelerated node pools, integrate Azure Managed Prometheus for observability, and deploy the Dynamo platform to achieve optimized scaling and performance.